 Learn how windings change string vibrations, thereby affecting the tone and output of a guitar pickup.

-In the last article we discussed all of the different guitar pickups available to the guitar player.
-So, we should now have a good idea why we would use each type and we should also have a rough idea of how each type works.
+In the last article, we discussed all of the different guitar pickups available to the guitar player.
+So, we should now have a good idea of why we would use each type and we should also have a rough idea of how each type works.
 And from that last article, we probably also remember that the most popular kind of guitar pickup is the passive type, and that it uses a magnet and the windings of a wire coil to create your sound.